Adoption Memo

 Teams exploring agent orchestration who can isolate one internal workflow and evaluate failure modes before expanding scope.

-Why this case matters
+Why it matters

 Case Read